-SEA SLUG

-Siphopteron sp.
+SEA SLUG Siphopteron sp.
 RB2

 A very small Sea Slug with an orange body with wide parapodia along its margins which it uses to swim with.
-It has black markings with bluish margins running along its head.
-There is a minute gill on its right side projecting from a shallow
+It has bluish margins running along its head and centrally located gill opening, with some additional black markings on its head.